folio-org/raml-module-builder/README.md

 #### De-Serializers

 At runtime RMB will serialize/deserialize the received JSON in the request body of PUT, PATCH and POST requests into a POJO and pass this on to an implementing function, as well as the POJO returned by the implementing function into JSON.
+The ObjectMapperTool provides the serializer and de-serializer.
+Note that `JsonObject.mapFrom` is incompatible, use `ObjectMapperTool.valueAsString` instead.

-A module can implement its own version of this.
-For example, the below will register a de-serializer that will tell RMB to set a User to not active if the expiration date has passed.
+A module can implement its own version of the de-serializer, for example, the below will register a de-serializer that will tell RMB to set a User to not active if the expiration date has passed.
 This will be run when a User JSON is passed in as part of a request

 ```java
 ObjectMapperTool.registerDeserializer(User.class, new UserDeserializer());